 I’m such a good boy.
-She really should give me these socks.

 Can I have some cookies now?